JuliaPlots/PlotDocs.jl/docs/src/output.md

 ### Jupyter / IJulia

 Plots are shown inline when returned to a cell.
-The default output format can be changed by the `html_output_format` attribute, with alias `fmt`:
+The default output format is `svg` for backends that support it.
+This can be changed by the `html_output_format` attribute, with alias `fmt`:

 ```julia
 plot(rand(10), fmt = :png)